ferris-hussein-projects/Advanced-EPUB-AI-Visual-Storytelling/README.md

 - **Summarize the most prominent characters**
 - **Generate AI-based character portraits and scene illustrations**
 - **Reconstruct the EPUB** by inserting the generated images
-- **Convert the final EPUB to MOBI format for compression and compatibility with various e-readers**
+- **Convert the final EPUB to MOBI, AWZ3 and PDF format for compression and compatibility with various e-readers**

 This project enhances **traditional reading experiences** by making books **more immersive and visually engaging**.